 The Charlottesville City Market is a local classic!
 Wake up every Saturday morning April through December to a bustling Farmer's Market right outside our front door!
 From organic produce, free range chickens, locally made cheeses, baked goods, any type of plant or vegetable for your garden, to a wide variety of artists, there is something to please everyone.
 There are lots of tasty treats available at the Market to make your morning complete!

 The first Friday of every month is the opening night for all of the Downtown Art Galleries, including the McGuffy Art Center.
 Peruse the new exibitions while talking with the artists about their work.
 Hors d'oeuvres and wine are a great bonus!

 Each Friday evening in summer a free concert series is offered on the downtown mall at the Pavillion, within walking distance of 200 South Street Inn.
 Bring your own picnic to the outdoor concerts if you wish.
 The event is complete with beer and wine trucks!
 Dancing is optional.
-Check out this year's schedule at www.thenteloswirelesspavilion.com/events-tickets/fridays-after-five-line-up.
+Check out this year's schedule at Friday At 5

-Look3, Festival of the Photograph is back this year June 15-19, 2016 and we are very excited about it!
+Look3, Festival of the Photograph is taking a year off this year in 2017.
 The LOOK3 Festival features exhibitions and talks with legendary photographers as well as outdoor projections, events, and workshops.
 All events at LOOK3 are located along Charlottesville's historic pedestrian corridor known as the Downtown Mall.
 LOOK3's world-class exhibition program is free and open to the public.
 The Friday night SHOTS & WORKS projection evening at the nTelos Wireless Pavilion is also free and open to the public.
-Go to www.Look3.org for this year's program.